 Since 2000, she has been involved in a range of digital technologies initiatives including think-tank the Digital Alliance for Converging Technologies, and in clean technology companies and projects with activities including venture and private equity fund raising, market development and M&A. Arenas where she has conducted business include North America, the UK and Europe, Australia, India and China.

-More recently, her interest in the digital transformation occurring in Banking and Financial Services has led her to join as Head of Open Banking Canada.
+More recently, her interest in the digital transformation occurring in Banking and Financial Services has led her to join as Director of Open Banking.

 Gavin Starks, Founding Chair, Open Banking Standard

 On behalf of HM Treasury, Gavin co-chaired the development of Open Banking Standard, leading banks, trade associations, startups, regulators and consumer rights organisations to help create new regulation.